Choose the best learning environment for your child.

 How the Income-Based Scholarship Works

-More than 478,641 scholarships have been provided to low-income students in Florida grades K-12.
+Nearly 480,000 scholarships have been provided to low-income Florida students in grades K-12 since 2002.
 Could your child be next?

-Both the private school scholarship and the transportation scholarship have the same application and eligibility process.
+Both the private school scholarship and the transportation scholarship have the same eligibility and application process.

-Scholarships are awarded on a first-come, first-served basis and can be transferred to other eligible schools if the student moves within the state, or simply wants to attend a different Step Up partner school.
+Applications are processed in the order they are received (including all supporting documentation) and scholarships are awarded with priority given to renewal families followed by new families with the greatest financial need.
+Scholarships can be transferred to other eligible schools if the student moves within the state, or simply wants to attend a different Step Up partner school.

 Private school scholarship: Pays up to $5,886 for the 2016-2017 school year toward the following school expenses, in this order until the maximum is reached: